ALagoni97/blog-projects/event-source-article/README.md

 ### Implementation on the frontend (React):

 As EventSource is supported out of the box and won't require anything specifically on the client I have tried not showing too much React specific code.
-I hope it's possible to understand the bare minimum of the example and built upon that.
 It's important to note that EventSource must be instantiated in the client and not on the server, so if you are using some kind of server-side framework such as Next / Nuxt then remember to encapsulate the EventSource logic in the client.
 In my example you will see me wrap it in useEffect to make sure the EventSource is available.

 #### Listening for messages: